ncsa/MayomicsVC/README.md

 ## Modularity

-The variant calling workflow is complex, so we break it up into modules to make it as easy to develop and maintain as possible.
-Thus, each bioinformatics step is its own module.
-WDL makes this easy by defining "tasks" and "workflows."
+Due to the complexity of the variant callinh workflow, we break it up into modules to make it as easy to develop and maintain as possible.Thus, each bioinformatics step is its own module.WDL makes this easy by defining "tasks" and "workflows."
 Tasks in our case wrap individual bioinformatics steps.
 These individual tasks are strung together into a master workflow: e.g. Germline or Somatic.

-Reasons for modular design:
+Below given are the reasons for a modular design:
+* Flexibility:
-* flexibility: can execute any part of the workflow
+    * Can execute any part of the workflow
-    * useful for testing or after failure
+    * Useful for testing or after failure
-    * can swap tools in and out for every task based on user's choice
+    * Can swap tools in and out for every task based on user's choice
-* optimal resource utilization: can specify ideal number of nodes, walltime, etc. for every stage
+* Optimal resource utilization: can specify ideal number of nodes, walltime, etc. for every stage
+* Maintainability:
-* maintainability: can edit modules without breaking the rest of the workflow
+    * Can edit modules without breaking the rest of the workflow
-    * modules like QC and user notification, which serve as plug-ins for other modules, can be changed without updating multiple places in the workflow
+    * Modules like QC and user notification, which serve as plug-ins for other modules, can be changed without updating multiple places       in the workflow

-Sections below explain in detial the implementation and benefits of our approach.
+The sections below explain in detial the implementation and benefits of our approach.

 ## Data parallelism and scalability

 Normally, the variant calling workflow must support repetitive fans and merges in the code (conditional on user choice in the runfile):
-* splitting of the input sequencing data into chunks, performing alignment in parallel on all chunks, and merging the aligned files per sample for sorting and deduplication
+* Splitting of the input sequencing data into chunks, performing alignment in parallel on all chunks, and merging the aligned files per sample for sorting and deduplication
-* splitting of aligned/dedupped BAMs for parallel realignment and recalibration per chromosome.
+* Splitting of aligned/dedupped BAMs for parallel realignment and recalibration per chromosome.
-This is because GATK3 was not fast enough to work on a whole human genome without chunking.
-GATK4 already runs faster without chunking the data and will be faster still in the future.
+This is because GATK3 was not fast enough to work on a whole human genome without chunking whereas GATK4 already runs faster without chunking the data and will be faster still in the future.
 Additionally, the Sentieon implementation is very fast as well.
-Thus, we chose to keep the workflow very simple for maintainability.
-We do not chunk the input fastq.
-The workflow is implemented on a per sample basis.Trimming and alignment is performed in parallel on multiple lanes.
+Thus, we chose to keep the workflow very simple for maintainability.We do not chunk the input fastq.
+The workflow is implemented on a per sample basis and trimming and alignment is performed in parallel on multiple lanes.
 Cromwell takes care of parallelization and scalability behind the scences.
 We provision user control of threading and memory options for every step.

 ## Real-time logging and monitoring, data provenance tracking